Our Foundation believes in the power of education to help transform lives and improve communities.

 Frank has a Bachelor of Economics from Macquarie University and a Master of Business Administration (Executive) from the Australian Graduate School of Management.
 Frank is also a Fellow of the Chartered Accountants Australia and New Zealand and a Fellow of the Financial Services Institute of Australasia.

-He is a former Chairman of Macquarie Group Limited and Macquarie Bank Limited, Origin Energy Limited, Healthscope Limited and the Sydney Harbour Federation Trust.
-Kevin was as a Partner of Solicitors Allens Arthur Robinson (now Allens) and Chairman from 1995 to 2004.
-Kevin has a Bachelor of Arts and Law (Honours) from Sydney University and a Master of Law from Harvard University.
-He was made a Member of the Order of Australia for services to the Law, Business and the Community in 2005.
+He is a former Chairman of Macquarie Group Limited, Origin Energy Limited, Healthscope Limited and the Sydney Harbour Federation Trust.
+Kevin was a partner of Solicitors Allens Arthur Robinson (now Allens) and Chairman from 1995 to 2004.
+Kevin has a Bachelor of Arts and Laws (Honours) from the University of Sydney and a Master of Law from Harvard University.
+He was made an Officer of the Order of Australia for distinguished service to business, corporate governance, and as an advocate for gender equity in 2020.

-Brenda is Vice-President, Executive Dean Arts and Education, and Alfred Deakin Professor at Deakin University.
-Brenda has a Masters from the University of Rochester, NY and a PhD from the University of Melbourne.
-She is a Graduate of the Australian Institute of Company Directors.
+Grant has a Degree in Civil Engineering from the University of New South Wales and a Masters of Management from the University of Wollongong.
+He is a Fellow of Australian Institute of Company Directors.

-Helen was the first woman to head an Australian Government department and, since 1985, has headed the Departments of Education, Tourism, Immigration and Multicultural Affairs, Communications IT and the Arts, and Human Services.
-She has been Public Service Commissioner and Parliamentary Service Commissioner and was the inaugural Head of the Commonwealth-State Relations Secretariat.
+Helen joined the Foundation Board since its inception.
+Helen retired after a long public sector career.
+She was the first woman to head an Australian Government department and, since 1985, has headed the Departments of Education, Tourism, Immigration and Multicultural Affairs, Communications IT and the Arts, and Human Services.
+She has been Public Service Commissioner and Parliamentary Service Commissioner, and was the inaugural Head of the Commonwealth-State Relations Secretariat.

-In 1993, she was made an officer in the Order of Australia for 'services to public administration'.
+In 2019, she was made a Companion of the Order of Australia 'for eminent service to public administration through senior advisory roles, and to policy reform and innovative program delivery.’
 She is a Fellow of the Australian Institute of Management, and a Fellow of the Australian Institute of Public Administration.

 Sean is the Head of the Foundation and reports to the Board.
 He was recruited from the not-for-profit sector where he has held senior roles in managing organisations in Australia and overseas.
 He successfully completed the inaugural Harvard Business School Humanitarian Leadership Program for senior managers in the NGO sector.